darylbrowne/groundupgranite/README.md

 > **block:** a Granite.js UI element is referred to as a block, and is called via the block(json) format.

 > **theme:** Granite.js offers global and/or block-level styling via JSON.
-In fact, your theme is invoked as a block of its own.
+In fact, your theme can be invoked as a block of its own.

-> **dictionary:** This concept is currently under reevaluation.
+> **JSON:** Granite.js relies on valid JSON (which includes defining keys as strings).
+When in doubt, run your JSON through [https://jsonlint.com/](https://jsonlint.com/)

 ### Setup